-Established in the late 1970’s, in the heart of Miriwoong country at Kununurra in the Kimberley region of northern Australia, Waringarri artists share the importance of their Country and Culture.
+Established in the early 1980s, in the heart of Miriwoong country at Kununurra in the Kimberley region of northern Australia, Waringarri artists share the importance of their Country and Culture.

-Waringarri is the first wholly indigenous owned art centre established in the Kimberley region and one of the oldest continuously operating art centres in Australia supporting economic independence for artists and their community.
+Waringarri is the first wholly indigenous owned art centre established in Western Australia and one of the oldest continuously operating art centres in Australia supporting economic independence for artists and their community.

-The centre operates artists’ studios and galleries and supports more than 100 artists as painters, printmakers, wood carvers, boab engravers, sculptors and textile artists.
-Cultural tours and performances compliment the visitor experience with a rich insight into Miriwoong culture.
+The centre operates artists’ studios and galleries and supports more than 75 artists as painters, printmakers, wood carvers, boab engravers, sculptors and textile artists.
+Cultural tours and performances complement the visitor experience with a rich insight into Miriwoong culture.

-All proceeds from art sales, art commissions and cultural tourism is returned to the community to support our ongoing program of arts and cultural projects.
+All proceeds from art sales, art commissions, and cultural tourism are returned to the community to support an ongoing arts and cultural projects program.

-There are more than 100 artists supported through the centre which also includes artists from the remote Kira Kiro Art Centre in Kalumburu on the northern Kimberley coast.
+There are more than 75 artists supported through the centre which also includes artists from the Kira Kiro Artists Project in the remote community of Kalumburu on the northern Kimberley coast.
 Artists are supported by a team of local Aboriginal arts-workers.

 Indigenous CultureAuthentic Aboriginal Arts and Crafts Indigenous experiences and/or cultural immersion Indigenous owned and operated Indigenous themes and/or interpretation

 MembershipRegional Tourist/Tourism Association/Organisation Visitor Information Centre WAITOC Free ATB Members